stardazed/sd-zlib/README.md

 const inflater = new Inflater(options /* see above */);

-// then, each time a new chunk of data becomes available: inflater.append(compressedData) // compressedData must be an Uint8Array
+// then, each time a new chunk of data becomes available: inflater.append(compressedData) // ArrayBuffer or buffer view
 	.then(buffers => {
 		// buffers is an array of 0 or more Uint8Array buffers })